projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

   determine if the file exports a component.
 If the file is not a component then we will use a `.ts` extension.
 - **End of line**: LF
-- **Insert final newline**: Please insert a single new line character at the end of each file.
+- **Insert final newline**: Please insert a single newline character at the end of each file.

 [Prettier configuration docs](https://prettier.io/docs/en/options.html)

 It not much, but I believe it's a good starting point.
-I tried to include some rules from popular JavaScript style guides like Airbnb and Google but I feel I'm just copy pasting portions of their rules to this guides.
+I tried to include some rules from popular JavaScript style guides like Airbnb and Google but I feel I'm just copy-pasting portions of their rules to this style guide.

-In addition, it's probably too early to finalize a code style guide seeing that (at the time of writing) there's only one major feature present in the project, that is, the blog.
+Besides, it's probably too early to finalize a code style guide seeing that (at the time of writing) there's only one major feature present in the project, that is, the blog.
 With more features added, I'm sure these rules will be refined.

 ### Dependencies

-Packages are pinned to a specific version, thus you might need to run an update every now and then.
-Run `npm oudated` to check which packages are not in their latest versions.
+Packages are pinned to a specific version, thus you might need to run an update now and then.
+Run `npm outdated` to check which packages are not in their latest versions.
 You may choose to update all packages or just some: maybe those that release `MAJOR` or `MINOR` but not `PATCH` versions.